netrisai/terraform-provider-netris/docs/resources/bgp.md

 - **vlanid** (Number) VLAN ID for tagging BGP neighbor facing ethernet frames.
 Valid values should be in range 2-4094.
 - **vnetid** (Number) Existing VNet service ID to terminate E-BGP on.
 Can't be used together `portid`.
 - **weight** (Number) BGP session weight.
 Default value is `0`.
+- **vpcid** (Number) ID of VPC.
+If not specified, the BGP will be created in the VPC marked as a default.